-Patients should contact GRS Montréal at 514 288-2097 to discuss concerns about delayed surgery.
+Patients should contact GRS Montréal at 514-288-2097 to discuss concerns about delayed surgery due to COVID-19.
 GRS Montreal is responsible for scheduling and facility operation.

-Return travel may also be severely disrupted.
-Patients may be forced to remain outside of Alberta longer than expected.
+Return travel may be disrupted due to the pandemic.
+Patients may be required to remain outside of Alberta longer than expected.

-If a patient’s medically necessary travel has been approved by Alberta Health and booked, contact Alberta Health at OOCHSC@gov.ab.ca to confirm or change travel arrangements.
+If your medically necessary travel has been approved by Alberta Health and booked, contact Alberta Health at firstname.lastname@example.org to confirm or change travel arrangements.

 Find more information at Coronavirus disease (COVID-19) Travel advice - Canada.ca